SigNoz/signoz.io/docs/instrumentation/javascript.md

 Validate your traces in SigNoz:

 1. Trigger an action in your app that generates a web request.
 Hit the endpoint a number of times to generate some data.
+Then, wait for some time.
 2. In SigNoz, open the `Services` tab.
 Hit the `Refresh` button on the top right corner, and your application should appear in the list of `Applications`.
 3. Go to the `Traces` tab, and apply relevant filters to see your application’s traces.